Skip to content

 • spectral.core.retention is the contract surface across contexts.
 Any change to the enum values ripples to every per-context view that computes state — contract test pins the strings.

 • deleted_at timestamptz NULL convention applies prospectively.
-No migration required for existing tables (none yet have workspace-scope without deleted_at); enforcement lands as a post-alpha lint when the first workspace-scoped table ships without it.
+No migration required for existing tables (none yet have domain-scope without deleted_at); enforcement lands as a post-alpha lint when the first domain-scoped table ships without it.

 • Per-context view templates land per migration.
-Each context’s first workspace-scoped migration ships a v_<entity>_retention_state view computing the four-state vocabulary.
+Each context’s first domain-scoped migration ships a v_<entity>_retention_state view computing the four-state vocabulary.

 • Customer offboarding at alpha is scripted operator work, not automated.
 Cascade template documented; graduates to tested code on first partner contract.

 • ORPHANED integrity-job lands disabled.
-Schedule activates when the first workspace-scoped tables ship in any context.
+Schedule activates when the first domain-scoped tables ship in any context.
 Non-zero returns are always P3 tickets; never auto-reconciled.

 • No FKs introduced between contexts.
 Reference checks across schemas use EXISTS in single-DB views (allowed by ADR-032) rather than enforced constraints.